WHO ARE WE?

 AUDREY LE BAUDOUR

 Fred Sconberg – Regional Director of Employer Engagement for the Agriculture, Water & Environmental Technologies sector serving the California Community Colleges in the San Francisco Bay Region.
+In his role as the San Francisco Bay Area Regional Director of Employer Engagement for the Agriculture, Water & Environmental Technology sectors, he connects employers with California Community Colleges.

 My passion is helping people access training and resources to develop skills and competencies that lead to meaningful, livable-wage work.
 I currently serve as Regional Director of Special Projects at Cañada College.
 However, I work with all twenty-eight community colleges in the Bay Area Community College Consortium (baccc.net).